 It had been 8 years of fear, bad breath, and bleeding gums.
-Fear kept him away and he didn’t smile.
-He had difficulty getting numb and his sense of self-worth took a hit.
+He had difficulty getting numb and fear kept him away.
+Terry didn’t smile and his sense of self-worth took a hit.

 But today, everything is different.

 We appreciate Terry and all the patients like him.
-Find a dental home here where you’ll be appreciated.
+Find a dental home here and lose your fear too.

 It had been 17 years.
 It was fear, plain and simple.

 She didn’t smile, she had bad breath, bleeding gums, and trouble eating.
 All of it manifested in low self-esteem.
 Claudia was stuck.